Michigan Muskrat Removal Company

 - Identify Where they are Living: Muskrats cause great damage by, burrowing in river banks, retaining walls, and dams.
 By identifying areas such as muddy water, muskrat runs, muskrat burrows, mudslides, and food remains you will be on your way to a successful muskrat removal plan.

 - Trapping: This is the best method for removal.
-The use of live traps, body grips, and colony traps are the best way to get rid of muskrats from your river, lake, stream or pond.
-The best baits include bird seed and apples.
+The use of live traps, body grips, and colony traps is the best way to get rid of muskrats from your river, lake, stream, or pond.
+The best baits include birdseed and apples.

-- Fencing: This is more in depth approach to keeping muskrats out.
+- Fencing: This is a more in-depth approach to keeping muskrats out.
 You will need 1" hardware cloth and need to dig down at least 3 feet underground to keep them from burrowing.
 This method is best used to keep muskrats out of ponds and other waterways.

 How Much Does it Cost to Get Rid of Muskrats?

-Muskrat trapping is the best and really only method to get rid them.
+Muskrat trapping is the best and really the only method to get rid of them.
 We use colony traps allowing us to capture many muskrats at once.
 Charging for muskrat trapping is much like trapping raccoons, squirrels, or skunks.
-We charge a set up fee/inspection to come out to your home to survey the property and strategically set traps.
-Depending on the location of your home you may expect to pay an inspection fee of $90-$125.
-Typically for muskrats we charge a per animal cost or we may charge a per trip charge.
-Per animal cost could be anywhere from $60-$100 depending on the placement of the traps and location of your property.
+We charge a set-up fee/inspection to come out to your home to survey the property and strategically set traps.
+Depending on the location of your home you may expect to pay an inspection fee of $150-$200.
+Typically for muskrats, we charge a per-animal cost or we may charge a per-trip charge.
+Per animal, the cost could be anywhere from $100-$150 depending on the placement of the traps and the location of your property.
 Trip charges depend on the location of your property.
 This is the method we usually use for Muskrats.
 This cost is usually cheaper than the initial service call.
 For a free detailed quote click on the free price quote button.

 We service over 14 counties in Michigan for muskrat removal jobs.
 See our service area to see if we are in your area.
 Looking for a professional wildlife control expert specializing in the muskrat removal process, but not sure who to hire?
 Click here for information on hiring a wildlife control expert.